Breakfast, The Dangers of Eating Unhealthy Meals

 Specialty Coffee Beverages

 Coffee is a staple beverage for the morning.
 What about specialty coffee drinks?
 Sure these beverages can taste sweet and delicious.
 That’s because these specialty beverages are high in sugar.
 How high, you ask?
-A few of these drinks contain over 70 grams of sugar, equal to 280 calories per serving.
+A few drinks contain over 70 grams of sugar, equal to 280 calories per serving.

 Many fruit juices, especially mass-produced and highly processed ones, are very high in sugar and low in other nutrients.
 Drink freshly squeezed or cold-pressed juices for a healthier alternative.
 It’s easy to get tricked.
 Even if you’re buying juices labeled “all-natural” or “no sugar added,” the fruit sugar concentration can still make for some seriously high amounts of sugar in each serving.